-Under the EPBC Act taking and retaining of Longfin Mako, Shortfin Mako and Porbeagle Sharks is prohibited in Commonwealth waters.
+Under the EPBC Act taking and retaining of longfin mako, shortfin mako and porbeagle sharks is prohibited in Commonwealth waters.
 There are exceptions to these prohibitions where species are caught as bycatch in the ETBF and WTBF in the following specific circumstances:

-- All live Longfin Mako, Shortfin Mako and Porbeagle Sharks (including those in poor condition or showing minimal signs of life) must be released back into the water; - Only dead on line Longfin Mako, Shortfin Mako and Porbeagle Sharks may be retained; - All Longfin Mako, Shortfin Mako and Porbeagle Sharks caught, regardless of whether they are returned to the water, must be recorded on the appropriate logbook.
+- All live longfin mako, shortfin mako and porbeagle sharks (including those in poor condition or showing minimal signs of life) must be released back into the water; - Only dead on line longfin mako, shortfin mako and porbeagle sharks may be retained; - All longfin mako, shortfin mako and porbeagle sharks caught, regardless of whether they are returned to the water, must be recorded on the appropriate logbook.

 Interactions with these species can be recorded on e-logs.
-To accurately record these species on the AL06 paper logbook, please follow the following process.
+To accurately record these species on the ALO6 paper logbook, please follow the following process.

-Where the sharks are released alive operators are instructed to enter the code 'RA' in the catch details section of the logbook under 'Discarded/Retained code' column.
+• Where the sharks are released alive operators are instructed to enter the code 'RA' in the catch details section of the logbook under 'Discarded/Retained code' column.

-The use of this code will allow AFMA to determine if a fish was released alive as is required under the Environmental Protection and Biodiversity Conservation Act 1999 (the EPBC act), and allow for better understanding as to how these species interact with the fishery.:
+The use of this code will allow AFMA to determine if a fish was released alive as is required under the EPBC Act and allow for better understanding as to how these species interact with the fishery.